Archive product

 Description

-Hand-painted, polychrome porcelain figurine of a brindle boxer, model by Danish manufactory Royal Copenhagen, designed by Holger Christensen and marked with number 3634.
-The brindle boxer with a white chest in good condition, with a reconstructed rear leg.
+Hand-painted, polychrome porcelain figurine of a brindle boxer, model by Danish manufacturer Royal Copenhagen, designed by Holger Christensen and marked with the number 3634.
+The brindle boxer with a white chest is in good condition, with a reconstruction of the rear leg.
 The mark at the bottom traces the sculpture back to production from 1968.

-Danish artistic production is characterized by the technique of preliminary glazing, known as underglaze, applying the glaze before firing, rather than after, thus skipping the second firing stage at around 1400°C. In this specific application, this technique involves layering successive light coats of glaze, very similar to watercolor painting.
+Danish artistic production is characterized by the technique of preliminary glazing, known as underglaze, applying the glaze before firing, not after, thus skipping the second firing stage at 1400°C. In this specific application, this technique involves layering successive light coats of glaze, very similar to watercolor painting.
 The color then takes on delicate shades and specific patterns.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style as well is Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-During this period, mythology and antiquity were also of interest, leading to animal-shaped supports and legs.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when seeking exclusive antiques suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details